gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #DTLSCiphertext-record-struct title="DTLS DTLSCiphertext" artwork-align="center"}

-As shown above, DTLSCiphertext record is built up with the unified_hdr
+The DTLSCiphertext contains the unified_hdr followed by the encrypted_record,
-and the encrypted_record, where unified_hdr has variable format
+where unified_hdr has variable format.
+The encrypted_record MUST be 32 bit aligned in relation to the start of the
+DTLS Chunk.
+The Pre-Padding MUST be used to achieve this.
-as defined in the first byte.
-The format of unified_hdr is depicted
+The format of unified_hdr is depicted in {{DTLSCiphertext-header-struct}}.
-in {{DTLSCiphertext-header-struct}}.

 ~~~~~~~~~~~ aasvg
     0 1 2 3 4 5 6 7
     +-+-+-+-+-+-+-+-+
     |0|0|1|C|S|L|E E|